-Our SEDEX partnership continues to be key to our responsible sourcing approach.
-We have an ethical trade coordinator dedicated to Coty from SEDEX, who assists in the whole process and engages with our suppliers and buying teams to work together on compliance.
-We use both SEDEX and EcoVadis to demonstrate and assess ongoing supplier performance.
-In FY23, a further 339 low or medium risk suppliers were assessed under the SEDEX self-assessment questionnaire.
+Our Sedex partnership continues to be key to our sustainable sourcing approach.
+We have an ethical trade coordinator dedicated to Coty from Sedex, who assists in the whole process and engages with our suppliers and buying teams to work together on compliance.
+We use both Sedex and EcoVadis to demonstrate and assess ongoing supplier performance.
+In FY24, a further 3351 low or medium risk suppliers were assessed under the Sedex self-assessment questionnaire.

-EcoVadis is used to assess the environmental and social performance of our suppliers, based on supplier documentation related to the four key areas:
+EcoVadis is also used to assess the environmental and social performance of our suppliers, based on supplier documentation related to the four key areas: